Mbappe a 'real killer' for PSG, says Diallo

+Kylian Mbappe has become a "real killer" in front of goal as Abdou Diallo hailed the Paris Saint-Germain's development.

-Mbappe has flourished at PSG since arriving from Monaco, helping the French giant to back-to-back Ligue 1 titles.
+Mbappe has flourished at PSG since arriving from Monaco, helping the French giants to back-to-back Ligue 1 titles.

-The 20-year-old FIFA World Cup winner with France scored a league-high 33 goals last season, and 39 across all competitions.
+The 20-year-old World Cup winner scored a league-high 33 goals last season, and 39 across all competitions.

-Diallo, who left Borussia Dortmund for PSG in the off-season, knows Mbappe from the pair's time together at Monaco and the centre-back said: "He grew up, he gained a bit of weight.
+Diallo – who left Borussia Dortmund for PSG in the off-season – knows Mbappe from the pair's time together at Monaco and the centre-back told reporters: "He grew up, he gained a bit of weight.

 "But he is the same.
 Of course, he is more mature.
 Now, we can talk about more things with him.